DSC-SPIDAL/mlcommons-cosmoflow/README.md

 # Setup the Project Directory

-To start, we begin by cloning the contents of hpc cosmoflow into our system using the following steps:
+To start, we begin by cloning the contents of the hpc cosmoflow repo and this current mlcommons repo into our system using the following steps:

 ```bash
 rivanna> export PROJECT=/scratch/$USER/cosmoflow